dkrypt/dc-portal-snapshot/README.md

 This is a live server to assist your development, by hot reloading the UI everytime you make a change to the concerned files.

-To check if the BUILD is working fine on local development before pushing to production, run below commands:
+To check if the BUILD is working fine on local development before deploying to production, run below commands:

 ```shell
 $ npm run build:dev